Trump International Hotel and Tower (New York City): Planning and construction

 In March 1965, developers Hyman R. and Irving J. Shapiro of the company Forteyn announced their intention to develop a building at 1 Central Park West, the last undeveloped site directly adjacent to Columbus Circle.
 Harold M. Liebman Associates had designed a 45-story structure for the site, along with a raised plaza.
 The building would have contained 500000 ft2, with 10500 ft2 on each floor, supported by the original foundations of the low-rise structure there.
 There would have been a glass-and-aluminum facade with a marble mechanical shaft facing west.
 The Coca-Cola sign of the old building was dismantled starting in August 1965.
 The Shapiros also relocated four existing tenants of 1 Central Park West into a nearby building they owned.

 Demolition of the site was completed in early 1966.
 That June, Forteyn announced that it had revised plans for the 45-story building.
 Rather than being an angular structure used for offices, the new plan would have offices only on its first nine stories and restaurant on the tenth story, with the address 15 Columbus Circle.
 The remaining stories would be cylindrical, with residences inside, and would carry the address 1 Central Park West.
 Architectural critic Ada Louise Huxtable regarded the plans as "ludicrous", regarding it as a cross between bow-shaped structures like the Phoenix Life Insurance Company Building in Hartford, Connecticut, and circular towers such as Marina City in Chicago.
 According to Huxtable, "The reasoning here seems to be that ...
 New York can go two cities one better by building both, one on top of the other".

-Forteyn was unable to proceed on construction because it could not get financing for the project.
+Forteyn was unable to proceed with construction because it could not get financing for the project.
 The site was subsequently sold to the Investors Funding Corporation of New York, which in turn leased it to the Realty Equities Corporation.
 In October 1967, Gulf and Western Industries officially announced it would develop the building at a cost of $20 million.
 Gulf and Western planned to take the top portion of the new building; it also planned to expand into the lower stories in the future.
 Realty Equities was to construct the building.
 A groundbreaking ceremony took place in March 1968.
 At that time, Gulf and Western increased its space requirements in the new building from 13 to 22 stories.
 Construction was almost completed by late 1969, but the elevators had not been installed.
 The elevator-installation workers went on strike in June 1969 and continued their strike for at least four months.
 As a result, other workers were forced to walk up to their respective floors, leading the city to halt work because workers would not be able to evacuate quickly in an emergency.